cakephp/docs/en/core-libraries/caching.rst

 .. php:staticmethod:: remember($key, $callable, $config = 'default')

-Cache makes it easy to do read-through caching.
+Cache helps with read-through caching.
 If the named cache key exists, it will be returned.
 If the key does not exist, the callable will be invoked and the results stored in the cache at the provided key.